-The conventions and model laws are also reproduced on the Texts and Status page of the UNCITRAL website, together with status information for conventions, travaux préparatoires, bibliographies and other information.
+The conventions and model laws are also on the Texts and Status page of the UNCITRAL website, together with the travaux préparatoires, bibliographies and other information.

 UNCITRAL publishes monograph versions of the model laws and other texts, several of which are held at IALS (see Library Catalogue).